 • Raising Arizona's Commitment to Health and Safety: The Need for Independent Oversight of Arizona's Prison System Michele Deitch, January, 2021“Over the last decade or so, Arizona's prisons have become synonymous with mismanagement, lack of safety, unconstitutional health care, and abysmal conditions for people in custody.”

-• More states need to use their good time systems to get people out of prison during COVID-19 Prison Policy Initiative, January, 2021“The suspension of programs during the pandemic makes it impossible for people in prison to work toward earlier release.”
+• report thumbnail More states need to use their good time systems to get people out of prison during COVID-19 Prison Policy Initiative, January, 2021“The suspension of programs during the pandemic makes it impossible for people in prison to work toward earlier release.”

-• Since you asked: Just how overcrowded were prisons before the pandemic and how overcrowded are they now?
+• report thumbnail Since you asked: Just how overcrowded were prisons before the pandemic and how overcrowded are they now?
 Prison Policy Initiative, December, 2020“41 states are currently operating at 75% or more of their capacity, with at least 10 of those state prison systems and the federal Bureau of Prisons operating at more than 100%.”

 • The Accreditation Con: A Broken Prison and Detention Facility Accreditation System That Puts Profits Over People Office of Senator Elizabeth Warren, December, 2020“It reveals that the ACA's private prison accreditation system is riddled with conflicts of interest, lacks transparency, and is subject to zero accountability even though millions in taxpayer dollars to flow to the ACA and private prison companies.”